michal-franc/dotfiles/install_instructions/mint/README.md

 In every repo project i create a folder .todo this folder is used to keep todo list per project Then i have an alias in bashrc to use taskwarrior with overrider folder .todo

+tasksh is a usefull packagee you will need to manually install it with dpkg google ubuntu tasksh

+you will also need to install libreaddline7 deb - download it somewhere :)

 I3blocks
 ------------------------------------